redpanda-data/connect/website/docs/components/outputs/sql.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::caution BETA
+:::warning DEPRECATED
-This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
+This component is deprecated and will be removed in the next major version release.
+Please consider moving onto [alternative components](#alternatives).
 :::

 Runs an SQL prepared query against a target database for each message.